The Nature of Your Thesis

 The thesis represents the main outcome of your research.
 It is assessed by examiners to determine whether you are awarded the degree for which you have studied.

-The Research Office also coordinates regular Thesis Workshops, please refer to the program calendar for next availability.
+The Office of Research Services and Graduate Studies also coordinates regular Thesis Workshops, please refer to the program calendar for next availability.

 A Typical Thesis